Vaccination, worming & Microchip

-Your kitten will be covered under Pet Cover Insurance for 6 weeks, effective 72 hours after leaving Zayenah cattery.
+Your kitten has been covered under Pet Cover Insurance for 6 weeks, effective 72 hours after leaving Zayenah cattery.

 Conformation from Pet Cover will be forward via email or post.

-This is a no obligation plan, should you choose to continue you may contact Pet Cover once the 6 week free plan expires, or sign up online.
+This is a no obligation plan, though we highly recommend continuing, you can contact Pet Cover before the 6 week free plan expires, or continue converage online.

 This insurance covers up to $3,000 for vet fees resulting from illness or injury, death from illness or injury, loss by theft or straying, up to $400 for advertising or reward, however, there is an excess charge on any claim.